David Goodwillie: Blackburn Rovers

+Crystal Palace (loan)

-On 31 August 2012 Goodwillie signed on loan at Championship side Crystal Palace until January 2013.
-However, he cut his loan spell short in mid-October after featuring in very few games, with the Eagles' Assistant Manager Lennie Lawrence stating that Goodwillie had "struggled to settle in London".
+On 31 August 2012, Goodwillie signed on loan at Championship side Crystal Palace until January 2013.
+However, he cut his loan spell short in mid-October after featuring in very few games, with the Eagles' assistant manager Lennie Lawrence stating that Goodwillie had "struggled to settle in London".

-Dundee United (second spell)
+Return to Dundee United (loan)

 Goodwillie returned to Dundee United on 2 July 2013 on a six-month loan deal until 13 January 2014.
 He scored a hat-trick in a 4–1 win against Partick Thistle in the 2013–14 Scottish League Cup on 25 September.
 Goodwillie scored the fourth goal in a 4–1 win against Kilmarnock in December 2013, which extended a run of United scoring four or more goals in a game.
 On 12 January 2014, Dundee United chairman Stephen Thompson confirmed the club would not be extending his loan deal, stating that the decision was not budget related but "much to do with what he's done since he came back, it's been a bit of a disappointment."
 Goodwillie scored six goals in 22 appearances in his return to Dundee United.